LogtalkDotOrg/logtalk.org/_pages/learning.md

 [Logtalk documentation resources](documentation.html)

-The Logtalk distribution also includes a large number of well documented programming examples that introduce most of the language features.
+The Logtalk distribution also includes a large number of well-documented programming examples that introduce most of the language features.
 The examples included are fully documented with source code comments and sample
 goals: